-5.2.2 YCSB Macro-benchmarks.
+5.2.2 YCSB Macro-benchmarks

 We now compare the performance of ORCA against weak-ZK and strong-ZK across different YCSB workloads with 10 clients.
-Figure 10 shows the results.
+Figure 7(b) shows the results.

-In Figure 10(a), weak-ZK and ORCA carry out both replication and persistence lazily; whereas, in 10(b), weak-ZK and ORCA replicate synchronously but persist to storage lazily, i.e., they issue fsync-s in the background.
-As shown in Figure 10(a), ORCA is notably faster than strong-ZK (3.04-3.28× for write-heavy workloads, and 1.75-1.97× for read-heavy workloads).
+In Figure 7(b)(i), weak-ZK and ORCA carry out both replication and persistence lazily; whereas, in 7(b)(ii), weak-ZK and ORCA replicate synchronously but persist to storage lazily, i.e., they issue fsync-s in the background.
+As shown in Figure 7(b)(i), ORCA is notably faster than strong-ZK (3.04 - $3.28 \times$ for write-heavy workloads, and $1.75 - 1.97 \times$ for readheavy workloads).
 ORCA performs well due to two reasons.
 First, it avoids the cost of synchronous replication and persistence during writes.
 Second, it allows reads at many replicas, enabling better read throughput.
 ORCA also closely approximates the performance of weak-ZK: ORCA is only about 11% slower on an average.
-This reduction arises because reads that access non-durable items must persist data on all the nodes in the active set (in contrast to only a majority as done in CAD); further, reads at the followers that access non-durable data incur an additional round trip, because they are redirected to the leader.
-Similar results and trends can be seen for the asynchronous-persistence baseline in Figure 10(b).
+This reduction arises because reads that access non-durable items must persist data on all the nodes in the active set (in contrast to only a majority as done in CAD); further, reads at the followers that access non-durable data incur an additional round trip because they are redirected to the leader.
+Similar results and trends can be seen for the asynchronous-persistence baseline in Figure 7(b)(ii).